pooltogether/v4-docs/docs/concepts/prize-api.md

 </div>

-The prize data begins its lifecycle when the `PrizeDistributionSet` event is fired from the `PrizeDistributionBuffer` for a particular network.
+The prize data begins its lifecycle when the `PrizeDistributionSet` event is fired from the `PrizeDistributionBuffer` contract for a particular network.
-When this event fires all of the parameters required to calculate the winners is available.
+When this event fires all of the parameters required to calculate the winners are available.

-The [Draw Calculator CLI](https://github.com/pooltogether/draw-calculator-cli) tool is then run automatically for the new draw.
-We use Google Cloud Run, but this may be done locally and is fully reproducible.
+The [Draw Calculator CLI](https://github.com/pooltogether/draw-calculator-cli) tool is then run automatically for this new draw.
+This NodeJs program is run in the v4-draw-results repo [action workflow](https://github.com/pooltogether/v4-draw-results/actions).

 The CLI ingests data from the [Total Weighted Average Balance Subgraph](https://github.com/pooltogether/twab-subgraph) to calculate each users normalized balance eligible for that draw.
 The CLI [Draw Calculator library](https://github.com/pooltogether/draw-calculator-js) is then run with these balances as input for each user, along with the `PrizeDistribution` parameters necessary to replicate the Draw Calculator contract off-chain.

-**NOTE**: the output of the Draw Calculator JS library does not reduce the prizes awardable according to the `maxPicksPerUser` protocol limit.

-This produces JSON files for each winner.
-These files are stored in a [Github repo](https://github.com/pooltogether/v4-draw-results).
+These results are commited to the repo.

-Finally Netlify automatically deploys a new API build with the new JSON files for that drawId and network.
+Finally Netlify automatically deploys a new API build with the new JSON files for that drawId and network, creating the hosted Prizes API.

-# Usage
+## Usage

-The usage of the Prize API is described [here](../reference/prize-api).
+Detailed usage of the Prize API is described [here](../reference/prize-api).